aloyspx/aloyspx.github.io/_pages/about.md

 📝 Thesis Topic Overview
 ======

 My topic focuses on developing machine learning tools to improve treatment strategies for patients with HPV-associated oropharyngeal cancer.
-This work sits at the intersection of medical imaging, machine learning, and oncology.

 ### The Challenge

 Modern cancer treatments need to balance effectiveness with patient quality of life.
-For many patients with HPV-associated throat cancers, standard radiation therapy may be more intensive than necessary.
-The key question becomes: how can we identify which patients might benefit from less aggressive treatment?
+For many patients with HPV-associated oropharyngeal cancers, standard radiation therapy may be more intensive than necessary.
+The key question becomes: **how can we identify which patients might benefit from less aggressive treatment?**

-#### Our Approach
+### Our Approach

 We're building tools that:

 - Learn from diverse medical images without requiring extensive expert annotations
-- Track tumor changes over time by leveraging treatment day scans
+- Track tumor changes over time by leveraging treatment day scans and expert annotated planning scans
 - Putting it all together to predict treatment outcomes to support clinical decision-making

 This research aims to provide clinicians with powerful tools to make more personalized treatment decisions, potentially reducing treatment side effects while maintaining optimal cancer control.